 Fig Jam

 • Avoid cutting back on the sugar.
 The sugar is necessary for the jam to come together and set properly, so try not to cut back too much or you’ll end up with soupy jam.
 This recipe has not been tested with sugar substitutes.

-• What if my jam is thin?
-Be patient and continue to cook/reduce a bit longer if your jam is thin.
-You can also take a potato masher or immersion blender toward the end to thicken it up and also make it smoother, if preferred.
-Keep it mind, it will thicken up as it cools and chills.
+• Fix the consistency.
+If you find your jam is too thin, continue to cook/reduce it a bit longer.
+You can also take a potato masher or immersion blender toward the end to thicken it up and make it smoother, if preferred.
+Keep in mind, it will thicken as it cools and chills.

-• What if I don’t own a food processor?
-For the best texture, partially blending the figs in a food processor before simmering is ideal, but if you don’t have one, there’s a work around.
-Very finely chop up the figs with a sharp knife.
-Then at the end of simmering, use a hand held immersion blender to get a smoother, jam-like consistency.
+• If you don’t have a food processor.
+For the best texture, partially blending the figs in a food processor before simmering is ideal, but if you don’t have one, very finely chop the figs with a sharp knife.
+Then, at the end of simmering, use a hand-held immersion blender to get a smoother, jam-like consistency.

+Fig Jam